Pete’s Gear: VOX U.S. Thomas Organ ‘Super Beatle’ amplifiers

 March/April 1967, the first U.S. dates and first use of the Super Beatles.
 Two Super Beatles, with speaker cabs arranged stage left, and two amp heads on separate roller rack, plus Grampian reverb unit for overdrive.
-Pete’s guitar is Fender Telecaster, with unknown spare guitar in front of drum riser.
+Pete’s guitar is Fender Telecaster, with Fender Stratocaster with rosewood neck as spare in front of drum riser.

 19 July 1967, Salt Lake City, Utah, John and Pete playing through two Super Beatles each, with the tops reversed on the chrome roller rack, presumably for easier control panel access.

-Flint, Michigan, 23 August 1967, with late use of a Super Beatle amp, and earliest known use of the Sunn 100S with two 2x15s.
+Atwood Stadium, Flint, Michigan, 23 Aug.
+1967, with late use of a Super Beatle amp, and earliest known use of the Sunn 100S with two 2×15s.

 Vox U.S. Thomas Organ V1143 Super Beatle amp, owned by Brad Rodgers